-The Sport Psychology Committee was formed to connect sport psychologists, sport psychologists in training, and professionals with an interest in the field of Sport and Exercise Psychology.
-The mission of the Committee is to provide SDPA members with education, ethical guidelines, case consultation, professional development, and resources related to the field of Sport Psychology.
+The purpose of the Sport Psychology Committee is to connect sport psychologists, sport psychologists in training, and professionals with an interest in the field of Sport and Exercise Psychology.
+The Committee seeks to provide members with education, ethical guidelines, case consultation, professional development, and resources related to the field of Sports Psychology.

 Sport Psychology Defined:

 Sport Psychology is a discipline of psychology dedicated to the scientific study of people and their behavior as applied to sport.
 Sport psychologists are interested in two main areas: a) helping athletes and/or coaches/trainers to apply psychological principles to achieve optimal mental health (performance enhancement); and b) an understanding of how participating in sport exercise and physical activity affects an individual's psychological development, health, and well-being throughout their life span.

 What Do Sport Psychologists Do?

 Sport psychologists teach mental skills to enhance performance while the athlete and/or coach is engaged in a sport.
 In addition, we strive to help clients develop personal excellence in a variety of areas beyond their sport.